2024-learn/DevOps/DevopsBootcamp/ansible/notes.md

     - a playbook describes:
       - how and in which order
       - at what time and on which machines
-      - whay (the modules) should be executed
+      - what (the modules) should be executed
     - in other words, it orchestrates the module execution

 - Ansible tower: UI dashboard from Red Hat
   - centrally store automation tasks across teams
 - install ansible
   - install python.
-Asnible is dependent on python
+Ansible is dependent on python
   - installing python on Linux: <https://linuxtldr.com/installing-python/>
   - `brew install ansible` or `pip install ansible`
 - Ansible inventory file: